 To make the dough, put the warm water and yeast in the bowl of a stand mixer.
 Let it sit for 5 minutes or until the yeast has activated.
 Add the remaining ingredients.
 Using the paddle attachment, mix the ingredients just until combined.
 Then put on the dough hook and knead for about 10 minutes.
 Cover with plastic wrap and let rise in a warm place for 30 minutes or until doubled.
 Divide the dough in half and roll each half into a circle on a floured surface.
 Place on an oiled pizza pan.

 Preheat the oven to 500.
 Blend together all of the sauce ingredients.
 Using a pastry brush, spread the sauce over the two pizzas.
 Sprinkle each pizza with 1/2 tablespoon Parmesan cheese.
 Divide the sausage between the two pizzas.
 It should be the first topping because if it’s on top, it has a tendency to burn.
 Divide the grated mozzarella cheese between the two pizzas and sprinkle it over the sausage.
 Top with the pepperoni and mushrooms.
 Sprinkle each pizza with a tablespoon of Parmesan cheese.
 Sprinkle 1/2 teaspoon of parsley on each pizza.
-Bake the pizzas for 12-14 minutes or until done on the bottom rack of the oven.
+Bake the pizzas on the bottom rack of the oven for about 14 minutes or until done.